ketanip/use-simple-camera/README.md

    - `getRecordedVideoBlob`: Get the raw blob of the video.
    - `downloadRecordedVideo`: Save the video locally.
 5. 🎛️ **Custom Streaming**: Combine `getMediaStream` with React refs for custom video streaming, audio-only and video-only streaming.
+6. ✅ **Check video processing status**: Check `videoProcessingStatus` status for any video before downloading/reading it as blob or as base64 format string.

 ## ⚙️ **API Reference**